How to interpret graphs and charts boils down to basic analytical skills and the nature of the visualization.

 This budget-friendly data visualization tool comes jam-packed with over 80 other chart templates just for YOU to select the BEST chart for your story.

-And this includes, Stacked bar, Area Stacked Bar, and Sentiment Analysis charts.
+This includes the Stacked bar, Area Stacked Bar, and Sentiment Analysis charts.

 Besides, with ChartExpo, you have unlimited freedom to alter your charts to align with your video data stories.
 So you don’t have to sweat over highlighting the key insights that support the main idea.

-To Get Started with install the ChartExpo for Google Sheets Add-on from the link and then follow the Simple and Easy Steps Below.
+To Get Started install the ChartExpo for Google Sheets Add-on from the link and then follow the Simple and Easy Steps Below.

 Let’s check out how you can tell stories using the charts below to enhance your understanding.